markr155/to-do-list/README.md

 div that displays tasks

+add todo button

 Features
     Projects
         contains seprate list of ToDos
     View all project
         shortened lit of ToDos for each project
     Check Todo as completed
     Delete Todos
     Local Storage

 Layout
 Header